bootdotdev/blog/content/devops/backend-devops-roles-merging.md

 Unless your company is in the business of infrastructure, I'd argue it's probably wise to outsource your infra to a cloud provider, and assuming you deploy on the cloud, a significant amount of your "IT Ops" work should be taken care of for you.
 The best part about using a cloud provider is that you can manage your infrastructure in code. **The buzzword is "GitOps", and I'm a fan.**

 The best "DevOps" engineers in the industry write code and use source control.
 Automating and versioning infrastructure tasks in code means you don't need as many people SSH'ing onto servers to install dependencies and deploy new releases.
 It's faster to use code, and also less prone to human error.
-As a result, the company only needs a few people writing and maintaining automated systems.
+As a result, the company only needs a few people to write and maintain automated systems.
 The majority of their engineers can then *use* those tools to *deploy their own code*.

 The trend I'm seeing is that for small, simple web apps, the full-stack or back-end devs can just deploy on the cloud using some simple out-of-the-box configuration files.
-As the company grows, you'll likely need a more dedicated "devops" team, but if that team's any good, they'll just be hardening the deployment tooling so that the rest of the team can *do their own ops.* "Every back-end engineer an ops person", or something like that.
+As the company grows, you'll likely need a more dedicated "DevOps" team, but if that team's any good, they'll just be hardening the deployment tooling so that the rest of the team can *do their own ops.* "Every back-end engineer is an ops person", or something like that.

 ## So what should I do as a back-end engineer?